 Experience with past industrial revolutions would indicate that the transition to a Metaverse-powered Ecosystem will happen gradually, with an initial phase of hybrid education, hybrid processes and hybrid delivery of care.
 Given that The Metaverse will transcend industries and disciplines it is incumbent upon us to design new educational methods and professional training programs that will prepare The Metaverse workforce for success.

-The global smart citizens of the future are likely to live in smart cities powered by The Metaverse.
+The global smart citizens of the future are likely to live in smart cities powered by The Health Metaverse.